Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    the Visual C++ Redistributable for Visual Studio 2015 (https://www.microsoft.com/en-us/download/details.aspx?id=52685).

-   To use a debugging HTTP-handlers in the IIS Classic mode, you need add to the `/configuration/system.web/httpHandlers` element of the Web.config file a following code:
+   To use a debugging HTTP handlers in the IIS Classic mode, you need add to the `/configuration/system.web/httpHandlers` element of the `Web.config` file a following code:

    <add